carrieroroberto/early_care_gateway/README.md

 **3. Run the project**

-Navigate to the backend directory and start the project using Docker Compose:
+Start the project using Docker Compose:

-    cd backend
     docker-compose up --build

 This will:
-- Build all Docker images (backend, database, pgAdmin)
+- Build all Docker images (Backend, Database, Frontend)
 - Start all containers
-- Automatically link services for proper communication
+- Link services for communication

 **Optional: Verify the setup**